wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-hadoop-tutorial-get-started-windows-v1.md

 	![Azure Management Portal where you can use Quick Create to set up a new storage account.][image-hdi-storageaccount-quickcreate]

 >[AZURE.NOTE]  Make sure you create the storage account in a location that is supported for the cluster.
-These are: <!-- deleted by customization **East Asia**, **Southeast Asia**, **China North**, **West Europe**, **China East**, **West US**, -->**China North**, **China East**.
+These are: <!-- deleted by customization **East Asia**, **Southeast Asia**, **China North**, **West Europe**, **China East**, **China North**, -->**China North**, **China East**.

 Select the new storage account from the list and click **MANAGE ACCESS KEYS** at the bottom of the page.
 Make a note of the **PRIMARY ACCESS KEY** (or the **SECONDARY ACCESS KEY**—either of the keys work).
 You will need this later in the tutorial.
 For more information, see [How to Create a Storage Account][azure-create-storageaccount] .

 ##<a name="provision"></a>Provision a Hadoop cluster

 When you provision a cluster, you provision Azure compute resources that contain Hadoop and related applications.
 In this section, you provision an HDInsight version 3.1 cluster, which is based on Hadoop version 2.4.
 You can also create Hadoop clusters for other versions by using the Azure Management Portal, HDInsight PowerShell cmdlets, or the HDInsight .NET SDK.
 For instructions, see [Provision HDInsight clusters using custom options][hdinsight-provision].
-For information about HDInsight versions and their SLAs, see [HDInsight component versioning](hdinsight-component-versioning).
+For information about HDInsight versions and their SLAs, see [HDInsight component versioning](/documentation/articles/hdinsight-component-versioning).

 [AZURE.INCLUDE [provisioningnote](../includes/hdinsight-provisioning.md)]